 Most multiplatform / multichannel marketers stick with a PDF because they’re quite easy to make, test and improve, but depending on your niche many types downloadables can work.
 In John’s case – a coupon to a partner’s service, a contest to win some fan merchandise, simple app or a premium video might work as well.

 Use content notifications

 If you have targeted your audience well in your messaging and outreach you’ll have a somewhat receptive audience.
-This means that your audience will probably want to know when you roll out a new piece of content.
+This means that your audience will probably want to know when you roll out a new piece of content from one or another channel in your multiplatform network.
 They also will want to be pinged the moment a new issue is up.